-Or did someone just throw it up there, and the tree grew around it?
+Or did someone just throw it up there, and the tree held onto it and grew around it?

-Whose bike was it, and would that person remember the bike?
+Whose bike was it, and would its owner remember it?

 Did the bike think it was flying?
 Did the tree think it was riding?
 Did the wind once blow the wheels around, whispering stories of locomotion to the stationery tree?